MarcL/djcruze.co.uk/src/pages/privacy-policy.md

 - we are performing a contract with you for our services; and
 - we have legitimate interests in using your Personal Data and your interests and fundamental rights do not override those interests.

-For the purposes of the EU General Data Protection Regulation ((EU) 2016/679) (“GDPR”), I, Clare Littlemore, am the “data controller”.
+For the purposes of the EU General Data Protection Regulation ((EU) 2016/679) (“GDPR”), I, DJ Cruze, am the “data controller”.
 If you have any questions about this policy or about how we use your Personal Data, please contact us via our contact details at the end of this policy.
 This policy is effective as of 01/09/2018.
 We review our privacy practices on an ongoing basis, and as such we may change this privacy policy from time to time.
 Please check this page frequently to ensure you are familiar with its current content.

 ### 1. Personal Data we collect via my website clarelittlemore.com (the “Website”)